replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/01-specifying-the-cluster/assignment.md

 specifying a few extra configuration files as part of your Replicated release.
 The first of these files is the configuration for the Embedded Cluster itself.
 This configuration can be very simple.
-All it's required to provide is the version of the cluster to use.
+All it requires is the version of the cluster to use.